Necromantis: Biology

 Necromantis has a strong negative tilting of the head, a characteristic thought to correlate with nasal-emission echolocation in bats, as seen in forms like megadermatids and phyllostomids, though it is not clear if Necromantis had a nose-leaf, too.

 Its powerful jaws, combined with the specialised dentition, strongly suggest that Necromantis was a carnivore, feeding primarily on other vertebrates.
 The shearing teeth and strong masseters suggest that it was more specialised to grind and crush flesh and bone than were other bat species.
 In particular, the angular process of the dentary implies that crushing force was much more important than the width of gape, unlike modern predatory bats.

 Due to its large eyes and expanded petrosals, Necromantis might have hunted like modern megadermatids and phyllostomids, relying on low frequency-echolocation and passive listening.
 Such bats inspect their surroundings from a perch, locate vertebrate prey like birds and mammals visually and by sound, and ambush it, killing it by biting at the back of the head.

 Evolution and phylogeny

-Currently, Necromantis is listed as incertae sedis.
-Weithofer originally classified it as a megadermatid, and Riviliod later as a phyllostomid, but similarities to either clade were ultimately deemed to be inconclusive and likely derived from convergent evolution.
+Currently, Necromantis is placed in the family Necromantidae, along with the extinct genus Cryptobune, but their position relative to other bat families remains uncertain.
+Weithofer originally classified Necromantis as a megadermatid, and Revilliod later as a phyllostomid, but similarities to either clade were ultimately deemed to be inconclusive and likely derived from convergent evolution.
 More recently, a relationship with emballonurid bats has been proposed, possibly as a basal member descended from the early Eocene radiation of this clade, but currently this is inconclusive as well.

-The more recent consensus is a position in Rhinolophoidea.
+Most recently, Necromantidae has been recovered as an early diverging lineage of stem bats.